wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/jms_examples/guaranteed-delivery-with-failover.md

 - **Failover message store**

     In this example an in-memory message store is used to create the failover message store.
-If you have a cluster setup, it will not be possible to use an in-memory message store since it is not possible tomshare in-memory stores among nodes in a cluster.
+If you have a cluster setup, it will not be possible to use an in-memory message store since it is not possible to share in-memory stores among nodes in a cluster.
 This step does not involve any special configuration.

 - **Original message store**